Rigatoni Arrabbiata is a classic Italian pasta dish with a spicy tomato-based sauce with a bold and rustic flavor.

-Looking for more delicious vegan pasta recipes?
-Here are some of our favorites.
-They are all easy to make with simple plant-based ingredients:
+Looking for delicious easy pasta ideas?
+These are quick to make with simple ingredients:

-For many more 30-minute meal ideas, make sure to check out our 30-minute meal category page.
+For many more 30-minute meal ideas, check out our 30-minute meal category page.

 - 1 teaspoon salt or more to taste

-- 2 tablespoons coarse sea salt to salt the pasta water**
+- 1½ tablespoons sea salt for the pasta water